-Here’s one instance where you might encounter the Windows 10 hard drive not showing right-clicking "This PC" and selecting "Manage."
+Here’s one instance where you might encounter the Windows 10 hard drive not showing by right-clicking "This PC" and selecting "Manage."
 Go to "Disk Management" and find the hard drive missing or showing up as not initialized and unallocated space.
-If you see your hard drive here, then the issue may be in the not show up in File Explorer for one or more reasons, such as the device status is unknown or not initialized or the disk space is unallocated.
-Let’s try these steps to initialize disk:
+If you see your hard drive here, the issue may be in not showing up in File Explorer for one or more reasons, such as the device status being unknown or not initialized or the disk space being unallocated.
+Let’s try these steps to initialize the disk:

 - Go to "Disk Management" and right-click your new hard disk.
 Choose the "Initialize Disk."

 - In the dialog box, select the disk you wish to initialize and choose the MBR or GPT partition.